anzonathan/C/README.md

 18. 'Electric Bill.c' a program to calculate your electricity bill
 19. 'Functions.c' a program with examples of c functions
 20. 'Switch.c' a switch program
 21. 'Int Pointers.c' - Pointers with Integers
+22. 'Practical Test' A test I did that delt with Pointers and Functions